oVirt/ovirt-engine-sdk/README.md

 ---------

 In order to do a new release the first thing to do is to decide what will be the release number.
-Curently the release numbers of the Python SDK have for numbers, separated by dots.
+Curently the release numbers of the Python SDK have four numbers, separated by dots.
 The first three numbers correspond to the version of the engine that was used in the last generation.
 So if last generation was for engine 3.5.7 then the version number should be 3.5.7.`x`.
 The value of `x`